Swansea has not escaped this drama and future generations will want to know how we coped. This is for them.

 Sagefright: the fear of the consequences of announcements made by well-dressed prosperous scientists and politicians from behind a barrage of microphones on a stage.

-Conspiracy theorists atttack phone masts and BT engineers because they are convinced that 5G is causing the virus: the government denies it, but then they would, wouldn’t they?
+Conspiracy theorists atttack phone masts and BT engineers because they are convinced that 5G is causing the virus.

 These people are not just effing stupid: they are 5-effing stupid.

 Day 33: DIY stores realise that, if supermarkets can change their operating procedures and still open to the public, perhaps they can too.
-What this says about the relative intelligences of supermarket workers and DIY store workers, I’ll leave to the historians, but the effect was to generate huge queues of people who’d been given the time and fine weather to do something constructive, but then denied the means.
+What this says about the relative intelligences of supermarkets and DIY stores, I’ll leave to the historians, but the effect was to generate huge queues of people who’d been given the time and fine weather to do something constructive, but then denied the means.
 The day after the DIY stores opened, it started to rain.

 Day 34: President Trump suggests that injecting disinfectant could be a cure for Covid-19.
 I suspect that it would indeed cure or at least take your mind off most things, as would a car accident, falling off a ladder, sticking a knitting needle into an electric socket and many other potential cures about which the authorities remain tight-lipped.

 Day 35: The authorities in Swansea remain in lockdown, but not before putting in the measures to keep us safe.
-Recycling centres are shut because, as with DIY stores, no one has been able to figure out how to maintain social distancing at an outdoor site where a handful of people may, at any one time, converge to dispose of waste.
+Recycling centres are shut because, as with DIY stores, no one has been able to figure out how to maintain social distancing at an outdoor site where a handful of people may, at any one time, converge in cars 2 metres wide and park one metre apart to dispose of waste.
 Car parks on the coast that afford access to the spacious outdoor coast line have been taped off to encourage people to stay at home, drink alcohol, argue and watch television.
-I’m told that the dog poo bins are overflowing, but I can’t see how that could cause any problems.
+The dog poo bins in the streets and parks are overflowing, but I can’t see how that could cause any problems.

-Day 36: I see that the owner of a very large detached house with an acre of garden that cannot be seen from the road 250 metres away on the other side of tree-lined playing fields has made a significant contribution in the form of carving ‘Stay Home’ into his lawn.
+Day 36: I see that the owner of a very large detached house with an acre of garden that cannot be seen from the road 250 metres away on the other side of tree-lined playing fields has made a significant contribution by shaving ‘Stay Home’ into his lawn.
 I only saw it because I was running round the playing field pretending I was a non-essential activity being pursued by a police drone.

 If there are any Premier footballers who would like to contribute towards the cost of a massive hoarding facing this garden and stating ‘You stay home, you XXXX’, then please get in touch.
 I’m not sure what the final word in the message should be so will allow the public to make suggestions and I’ll use the most appropriate one.
 For the sake of a level tree-lined playing field, I’ll stipulate two restrictions: the word has to be four letters long and cannot contain more than one ‘n’.